lirsacc/react-conveyor/README.md

 The `props` argument can expect the following props:

-- `missing`: List of missing fields. `null` if none are missing.
+- `inFlight`: List of fields for which there is a promise waiting to resolve. `null` if none are being fetched.
-- `inFlight`: List of fields / mutations for which there is a promise waiting to resolve. `null` if none are being fetched.
+- `inFlightMutations`: List of mutations for which there is a promise waiting to resolve. `null` if none are being fetched.
 - `errors`: map of applicable rejection reasons for fields and mutations. `null` if no promise rejected.
 - `reload`: Call this function to force a reload.
 Can also be called with a field name for a partial reload.
 - `...rest`: